balavigneshwaran-m/qraptor-website/qdocs/Agent_Nodes/Automation/Script/Script.md

   return userId + timestamp
   ```

-**Step 2: Upload Node**
+**Step 2: Create Folder Node**

-Uses generated_filename as the destination file name
+Uses generated_filename as the destination file name and create a file in DMS.

 **Summary**

-The Script node is a flexible execution block where you can run JavaScript, Python, Java, or C++ code inside your workflow.
+The Script node is a flexible execution block where you can run Python code inside your workflow.
 It supports variable injection, standard libraries, and lets you optionally return output for further use.